wamp-proto/wamp-proto/spec/basic.md

 #### ABORT

 Sent by a *Peer* to abort the opening of a WAMP session.
+No response is expected.

     [ABORT, Details|dict, Reason|uri]

 #### GOODBYE

-Sent by a *Peer* to close WAMP session and echoed by the receiving *Peer*.
+Sent by a *Peer* to close WAMP session.
+Must be echoed by the receiving *Peer*.

     [GOODBYE, Details|dict, Reason|uri]